 Conservation & Property Management Goals Land Management Objectives Three-year Outcomes/Performance Indicators (for each objective) Goal 1: Protect and enhance ecosystem and wildlife values 1: Support ongoing and new projects funded and supported by FWCP and local interest groups.
 Ongoing projects (i.e. Western Painted turtle nesting enhancement) are supported.
 2: Enhance upland and wetland ecosystems to help support wildlife and habitat needs.
 Enhancement opportunities have been identified / delivered.
 Capacity to support wildlife has been increased.

-Goal 2: Access and 1: Continue to monitor and Acceptable uses are managed recreation management enforce Access Management Area regulations as stated in the Wildlife Act. and enforced.
+Goal 2: Access and recreation management 1: Continue to monitor and enforce Access Management Area regulations as stated in the Wildlife Act.
+Acceptable uses are managed and enforced.
 2: Inventory and assess existing infrastructure (fencelines, signage, outbuildings, boardwalks, duck blind, trails, etc.) and remove/improve to benefit conservation objectives.
 Existing infrastructure has been assessed, non-functional infrastructure has been removed, and functional infrastructure has been improved.
-Goal 3: Invasive Species Management 1: Continue to manage invasive species in a coordinated approach with NTBC and FLNRORD Conservation Lands within the complex.
-Invasive plant inventories have been completed, and identified areas are treated, monitored and reported to IAPP in a coordinated approach.
+3. Monitor baseline habitat condition and impacts of public use Baseline inventory and impact assessments complete which assist in guiding planning and operations.
+Goal 3: Invasive Species Management 1: Continue to manage invasive species Invasive plant inventories have been completed, and identified areas are treated, monitored and reported to IAPP in a coordinated approach.